What You Need to Know About the Flu Season in Singapore – Especially During a COVID-19 Surge

 November to January

 These coincide with school holidays, travel seasons, and wetter months, increasing transmission rates.
+Flu in Singapore now has been on the rise, with health experts advising vaccinations and precautionary measures.

-How Does the Flu Spread?
+How Does the Flu and COVID-19 Spread?

-The flu spreads primarily through droplets when an infected person sneezes, coughs, or talks.
+Both viruses primarily through droplets when an infected person sneezes, coughs, or talks.
 Touching contaminated surfaces or having direct contact with someone infected can also spread the virus.

 In Singapore, people with the flu are most contagious 3–4 days after symptoms develop, with an incubation period of 1–4 days post-exposure.

-What Complications Can Influenza Cause?
+What Complications Can Influenza and COVID-19 Cause?

 Lung infections (pneumonia)